btrask/stronglink/SUBSTANCE.md

 	- Preserve, create and exploit symmetry
 		- E.g. use vectors (in the physics sense) instead of enums for directions
 	- Resist the "nesting instinct"
+		- As mentioned, don't wrap libraries to make them more familiar
+		- Don't make up your own ways to express things like HTML or SQL
+		- Don't add abstraction for its own sake
 		- Adapt to your environment instead of trying to adapt it to you
 		- You are a visitor here (on the user's computer... and in life?)
 - Performance